intuition-dev/intuDocs/meta-slides/10_pillars.md

 have been developing software for less than 15 years, you may not expect a new wave to change everything.

-There are many good low-code tools: Airtable, BettyBlocks, Pega, ServiceNow, OutSystems, Bubble or you can even consider MBaaS tools as well; and even Form builders
+There are many low-code tools: Airtable, Bubble, ZoHo Creator, MS PowerApps, iCodeBetter, Mendix, Kinvey; and even Form builders like JotForm.

 # Solution